milesroxas/Flint/src/features/linter/README.md

 - Must start with `is-`
 - Use dashes only (no underscores)
-- Modify existing component classes
+- Modify existing component classes (convention only; not enforced by the linter)
 - Examples: `is-active`, `is-hidden`, `is-loading`

 ## Architecture